Group 4 Photovoltaics (G4PV) SA

 G4PV

-The Group 4 Photovoltaics (G4PV) is a spin-off from EPFL/EPFL-Valais, created after many years of research on perovskite solar cells under the leadership of Profs.
-Mohammad Nazeeruddin and Paul Dyson.
+The Group 4 Photovoltaics (G4PV) is a spin-off from EPFL/EPFL-Valais, created after many years of research on perovskite solar cells, with the support from Prof. Mohammad Nazeeruddin and Prof. Paul Dyson.

 Perovskite solar cells use elements from Group 4 of the periodic table and convert sunlight into electricity.
 At the end of life, the elements can be recycled to provide circularity.